Project Insights Report

 Executive Summary

-Led by BioTalent Canada, the project “Building Resiliency and Sustainability for the Bio-economy to Withstand Disruption” tackled pressing issues faced by the Canadian bio-economy during the COVID-19 pandemic.
-This sector mostly encompasses small and-medium enterprises (SMEs).
-The project highlighted how enhanced HR functions are critical in helping SMEs thrive despite adversities.
-The findings emphasized that inclusion, diversity, equity and accessibility are essential in shielding businesses against disruptions.
+Led by BioTalent Canada, the two phases of this project tackled pressing issues faced by the Canadian bio-economy amid the COVID-19 pandemic and the development of a National Skills Standard for Cleanroom Readiness.
+The biomanufacturing sector mostly encompasses small and medium-sized enterprises (SMEs).
+The first phase of the project highlighted how enhanced HR functions are critical in helping SMEs thrive despite adversities.
+The findings emphasized that inclusion, diversity, equity, and accessibility are essential in shielding businesses against disruptions.

-BioTalent Canada not only helped to mitigate the immediate impacts of the pandemic but also prepared SMEs for future crises.
-This approach has established BioTalent Canada as a leader in promoting resilience through strategic HR management within the bio-economy, offering a replicable model for other sectors seeking sustainability and resilience in the face of global challenges.
+The two phases of this project established BioTalent Canada as a leader in promoting resilience through strategic HR management within the bio-economy, offering a replicable model for other sectors seeking sustainability and resilience in the face of global challenges.

 Key Insights

-The implementation of equity, diversity and inclusion (EDI) policies and crisis management in Canadian biotechnology SMEs proved to be essential in the face of disruption like the COVID-19 pandemic.
+The implementation of EDI policies and crisis management in Canadian bio-technology SMEs proved to be essential in the face of disruption; like the COVID-19 pandemic.

 The Issue

 The Canadian bio-economy was profoundly impacted by the COVID-19 pandemic.
-The sector, largely made up of SMEs, faced numerous challenges, such as workplace restrictions and persistent talent shortages.
+This sector, largely made up of small and medium-sized enterprises (SMEs), faced numerous challenges such as workplace restrictions and persistent talent shortages.
 That said, some of these SMEs actually prospered during the pandemic.

-Prior labour market intelligence research conducted by BioTalent Canada had already identified a crucial lack of accessible tools and resources that could help employers create modern, diverse and inclusive workplaces—a key to building organizational resilience.
-The findings revealed that while larger companies in the bio-economy might have internal resources to manage these challenges, the majority—particularly SMEs, which make up 83% of the sector and often earn less than $1 million annually—did not have dedicated HR departments to navigate these HR challenges during and after disruptions.
+Prior labour market intelligence research conducted by BioTalent Canada had already identified a crucial lack of accessible tools and resources that could help employers create modern, diverse, and inclusive workplaces – a key to building organizational resilience.
+The findings revealed that while larger companies in the bio-economy might have internal resources to manage these challenges, the majority, particularly SMEs which make up 83% of the sector and often earn less than $1 million annually, did not have dedicated HR departments to navigate these HR challenges during and after pandemic disruptions.

 Scientists look through microscope.